H-R-Wells2/task-app/README.md

 5. copy api token and paste in `.env` file

-Inside the `server` folder, you can set environment-specific variables in a `.env` file.
-Create a `.env.development` file for development settings and a `.env.production` file for production settings.
-Define your environment variables in these files.
+Inside the `server` folder, you can set environment variables in a `.env` file.
 ```
 PORT=
 ```